ARD Site Diary (2025)

 A good turnout today and the weather was also quite pleasant.
 Joining Chris were Isobel, Ben, Peter, John Trippier, Colin, Christine Morton.

 The overall aim of the day was to clean the recently de-turfed areas and continue to expand them.
-Chris, John and Issy continued to work on the SW side of the octagonal feature (F4) exposing more of the surface of the mottled layer.
+Chris, John and Issy continued to work on the SW side of the clay-lined pit feature (F4) exposing more of the surface of the mottled layer.
 It is starting to look very interesting now, with large areas of clay, burning and stones showing.
 Chris and John worked around the area of stones and burning which has become quite confusing and uneven.
 Issy worked on the area closer to F4.
 This is a ‘work in progress’ and further de-turfing to the SW will be required.
 Colin worked on removing the remaining top soil in the area on the NE side of our first urn (F1).
 Helped by Christine, he then, began to expose the top of the mottled layer.
 This side looks more like the rest of the site with little burning.
 Later they began working on the remaining turfs on this side.
 It is hoped to get a closer look at the NE side of our first urn which has proved difficult to see.

 Peter continued to work carefully on the capped pit with the large collection of bones (F12).
 He managed to clear out the fill from the NW end of the pit and showed that the dense collection of bone does not go as far as the end.
 There is also evidence of the darker ‘packing’ stones showing here.
 Later he cleaned the open SE end of the pit to get a clear view of the floor of the pit.
 It looks similar to the stone layer we found outside the pit.